sezginerr/datasets_for_niigz/README.md

-# dataloaders_for_niigz
+# Datasets for nii.gz images

-This are the dataset scripts for niigz
+This are the dataset scripts for nii.gz images without previous preprocessing.